 1. Affordably priced.
 If you’re ready to change out your old thermostat, there are many reasonably priced options available.
 Determining which features are necessary for your home will help you find the right one.
 Check out this recent article to learn more.

 2. Mobile device access.
 Like many other smart household items, you can access your system through your mobile device.
-This access will allow you to adjust your home’s temperature while at home or away.
+This access will allow you to adjust your home’s temperature at home or away.

 6. Data analytics.
 Some thermostats can provide you with analytics.
 Information may include: